pintman/rosettas_legacy/README.md

 -----------------

 Each problem has its own sub-directory.
-It contains a `README.md` file that describes the problem and ond or more solution files with the solution itself.
+It contains a `README.md` file that describes the problem and one or more solution files with the solution itself.

 Hint: Follow the
 [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)